Heartburn Treatment

 What Are the Best Home Remedies for Heartburn?

 The immediate and easiest cure for heartburn is a mild dosage of anti-acid (antacid).
-Whether it is a syrup or in tablets form, the anti-acid is supposed to neutralize the intense effect of heartburn.
+Whether it is a syrup or in tablet form, the anti-acid is supposed to neutralize the intense effect of heartburn.
 This results in immediate relief from all the pain and itching in the throat.
 In addition, the patient does not suffer from the same phenomenon throughout the rest of the day, or during his/her sleep.

 What Heartburn Treatments Are Available if Home Remedies Don’t Work?